 Reserve up to two hours per day on a 3D printer, and up to four hours per week.
-For longer jobs, please reserve the last hour of opening time and the print job can continue overnight.
+For longer jobs, please reserve the last slot of the day and the print job can continue overnight.
 All reservations stop 30 minutes before closing for cleanup.

 You can also come in to see if one of our walk-in 3D printers are available, we have two that are not reservable online and are available on a first-come, first-served basis!

 Our 3D Printers